 Depending on the host and environmental conditions, Botrytis can cause leaf and flower blight, fruit rot, cankers, damping off, and root rot.
 Plants may be attacked at any stage but tender new growth, freshly injured tissues, and aging or senescent tissues are preferred.
-Fuzzy gray spore masses may be visible to the naked eye or observed with a hand lens.
+Leaf lesions may begin as brown, water-soaked areas.
+Spores may be whitish in appearance but turn gray as they mature.
+The fuzzy spore masses may be visible to the naked eye or observed with a hand lens.
 Copious spores are produced on lesions as well as on plant debris left on benches, the greenhouse floor, and cull piles.

 Like other fungi, Botrytis has a specific range of temperature and relative humidity that is necessary for spore germination, infection, and disease development.
 Germination of spores and infection of the host is dependent on a film of moisture for 8 to 12 hours, relative humidity 85% or greater, and temperatures 55 - 75°F. Colonization of plant tissue takes place at a wide range of temperatures, but 60-75°F is optimum.
 Botrytis blight is more prevalent in the spring and fall months.
 Spores are easily disseminated by air currents and splashing water.
 The fungus may also produce chlamydospores and/or microsclerotia, both of which can survive in soil for extended periods of time.
 Given the common occurrence of Botrytis in greenhouses and the relative ease with which it spreads, greenhouse managers must avoid conditions that are conducive to disease development.